Basic training outlines the core principles of safeguarding good practice, responding to concerns and legislation.

 This training should contain a face-to-face element the first time that a person attends it, with possible refresher training available online.

 Face-to-face training allows delegates to ask questions in a safe environment facilitated by a qualified safeguarding tutor.
 It also provides the opportunity to discuss specific safeguarding issues that arise during the training.

 Some national governing bodies (NGBs) of sport have their own training for this level, while others access generic training such as the Safeguarding and Protecting Children training provided by UK Coaching.
 For more information on these training opportunities:

 - in England, contact your NGB or county sports partnership (CSP) to see if there are any courses available in your area

 - in Wales, contact your NGB, or look on Sport Wales's Club Solutions – Training and events page for 'Safeguarding and Protecting Children' training

-- those who have attended the face-to-face workshop can attend refresher training through a sportscoach UK session or online course (England) or via the Welsh Sports Association's online course (Wales)
+- those who have attended the face-to-face workshop can attend refresher training through a UK Coaching session or online course (England) or via the Welsh Sports Association's online course (Wales)

 The Sport Safeguarding Partnership is supported by a multi-agency Skills and Knowledge Group.
 Its position is that if training meets the criteria listed above, it should be acceptable to other NGBs unless it is distinctly different.